Pressio/pressio/docs/pages/components/ode_steppers_explicit.md

 where @f$y@f$ is the state, @f$f@f$ is the RHS (also called velocity below), @f$t@f$ is time.<br/>
 Explicit methods calculate the state of a system at a later time from the state of the system at the current time and potentially previous times.
+In pressio, a "stepper" is an abstraction that represents the "how" to take a step.

 ## API: